bjellesma/Notes/books/50-algos.md

 ## Transfer Learning

 These can be used for things like transcribing audio and detecting objects in videos/images.
 Transfering learning is mostly the idea that we don't create a new model from scratch and can instead modify an existing model.
 In the process, we may **freeze** existing branches/layers which have established learning so that we can allow others to grow.

+# Chapter 9: Natural language processing

+NLP is a branch of ML that deals with the interaction between computers and natural language.

+a **corpus** is a large and structured collection of text or speech data that serves as a resource for NLP algos **normalization** in NLP, this is a process of converting text into standardized form such as converting all characters to lowercase or removing punctuation.
+**Tokenization** breaks down text into smaller parts called tokens so that the data is more structured.
+**Named Entity Recognition** identifies and classifies entities within text like names and locations **Stop words** - commonly used words like the which are filtered out of the algo as they don't contribute much meaning **Stemming and lemmatization** - converting words to their dictionary form helping to analyze the core meaning

+**word embeddings** used to translate words into numerical form **language modeling** developing statistical models that can predict or generate sequences of words based on patterns found in the given corpus
+**machine translation** automatingically translating text from one language to another using nlp techniques **sentiment analysis** determing the attride or sentiment expressed in a piece of text by analyzing context

+NLP algos use a preprocessing step to organize the messy corpus into structured data

+after preprocessing the text using things like tokenization to structure the text, we move on to cleaning data which will involve normalization and stop words.
+Data cleaning might bring the text "Today, Ottawa is becomming cold again" to "today ottawa becom cold".
+Note the word "becom" this is because lemmatization may make it so the word is not proper english but can still be processed.

+Word embedding is now the process of taking a word like "apple" and translating that a vector something like `[.5, .9, .2]`.
+These numbers may represent different features of fruit such as sweetness acidity, and juiciness.
+The point of this is so that an algorthim can now understand this better.
+It may use another vector for a different fruit banana to be `[.2, .3, .3]`.
+Now the algorithm can plot these two points in 3d space and analyze the distance between them using euclidean distance or cosine similarity and analyze the similarity of the fruits.